Back to blog

 If you have been doing photography as a hobby, consider legitimizing it either by getting a sole proprietorship license or registering it as a limited liability company (LLC).

-Difference between quarterly and annual tax return
+What is the difference between quarterly and annual tax returns for freelance photographers?

 Still, as per the IRS, any self-employed person with a tax liability of $1000 or more after subtracting federal tax withholdings, is required to complete or file estimated tax payments each quarter.